ibmdbanalytics/dashdb_analytic_tools/livy-notebooks/README.md

 # Showcases for IBM Db2

-In the present folder, you will find Jupyter notebooks presenting various use cases for IBM Db2.
+In the present folder, you will find Jupyter notebooks presenting various use cases for IBM Db2 Warehouse.
 For each use case you will find a version in Scala (Spark kernel) and a version in Python (PySpark kernel).
-They all use livy.
+They all use Livy.
 Lets see how to configure it!

 # Configure Livy

-Here we explain how to configure a livy connection so you are able to :
+Here we explain how to configure a Livy connection so you are able to :
 * work on a Jupyter notebook which you open locally
 * let it run on a Spark cluster with IBM Db2 Warehouse.